 It is important to understand the numerous Medicare and Social Security benefits available to you after you retire.

 Slipping, tripping, and falling are very real risks of bathing and showering.
 A walk-in bathtub can help minimize these risks.

 Thanks to advances in medical technology, people can expect to stay in their homes for far longer today than they used to.

-Having a pet can improve your Aging In Place experience.
+Are you wondering how you are going to care for your pet as you age in place?
 Are you wondering if you should adopt a pet as you age in place?
 This guide will help you decide on the best choice for you.

 We cover some of the many mobility options and opportunities that help seniors maintain their independence.

 When it comes to aging in place, never underestimate the challenge of doing laundry.
-As you or your loved ones age, it is essential to make sure that your laundry room is safe, convenient, and easy to access.
+As you or your loved ones age, it is essential to make sure that your laundry room is safe and convenient.

 No matter what kind of storage you currently have in your house, and how much of it you really use to its fullest potential, there are probably at least some changes you can and should make if you plan to age in place.

 Modifying your garage is an often overlooked process for aging in place, but doing so ensures that everything you use it for will continue to stay useful as you get older.